Building and Retaining a Great Team

 One of the most difficult and important parts of growing and scaling your Upper Cervical Practice is the importance of building and retaining a great team of CA’s and Associates.
 After you have spent the time to look for, evaluate, and hire team members for your Upper Cervical Practice you then want to make sure that you set expectations including establishing Key Results Areas (KRA’s) and Key Performance Indicators (KPIs).

-But there’s another step to make sure that you are retaining your team members long-term and that is by doing regular performance reviews.
+But, there’s another step to make sure that you are retaining your team members long-term and that is by doing regular performance reviews.

-If you are having trouble keeping awesome team members long-term I highly recommend giving more consistent feedback.
+Additionally, if you are having trouble keeping awesome team members long-term I highly recommend giving more consistent feedback.
 Performance reviews are a great vehicle for driving this in your practice.

 There are three main parts of a good performance review:

 - Getting subjective feedback from the team member on your performance

 - Giving subjective feedback to the team member on their performance